sabarinathv/Enterprise_Architecture/conception/Basics.md

 For instance, by effectively integrating the advantages of real-time analytics and artificial intelligence into DevOps workflows, businesses can streamline the intricate decision-making process inherent in software development.

+This leads to accelerated development lifecycles and decreased errors in the coding process.
+Furthermore, businesses can effectively determine the most efficient methods for allocating computing resources and IT investments, ensuring that their teams are equipped with the necessary tools and are positioned appropriately at optimal times.

 **Reduced Costs**
 // to do